isabella232/search-promote.en-1/help/c-searchpromote-release-notes/c-searchpromote-release-notes.md

 ---
-description: Read about new features, fixes, and enhancements in the latest version of Adobe Search&Promote–part of Adobe Experience Cloud.
+description: Read about new features, fixes, and enhancements in the latest version of Adobe Search&amp;Promote–part of Adobe Experience Cloud.
-seo-description: Read about new features, fixes, and enhancements in the latest version of Adobe Search&Promote–part of Adobe Experience Cloud.
+seo-description: Read about new features, fixes, and enhancements in the latest version of Adobe Search&amp;Promote–part of Adobe Experience Cloud.
 seo-title: Release notes
 solution: Target
 title: Release notes